What Triggers an Asthma Attack?

 The Asthma Thought Process

 I usually look at afflictions and illnesses and diseases by how they work.
-If an asthma attack is caused by the inflammation of airways in the lungs, it makes sense to try to find foods and natural ingredients that helps to reduce or prevent inflammation (prevention is always better – an ounce of prevention is worth a pound of cure).
+If an asthma attack is caused by the inflammation of airways in the lungs, it makes sense to try to find foods and natural ingredients that help to reduce or prevent inflammation (prevention is always better – an ounce of prevention is worth a pound of cure).

 Anti Inflammatory Spices